 If you cease your relationship with us and close down your account, we will only retain your personal information on file to the extent necessary to meet our legal obligations and we will only contact you with your consent.

-4 Do you have to provide your personal information to us?
+4 Do you have to provide your personal information

 If lawful and practicable, we offer you the opportunity to deal with us anonymously or by using a pseudonym.
 For example, we can provide general information to you about our products or services, or general guidance on how to fill out our forms, without collecting any of your personal information.